STORM-IRIT/Radium-Engine/doc/use/plugin.md

-\page useplugin Plugin Development
+\page useplugin How to write your own plugin
 [TOC]
-# How to write your own plugin

 Custom plugins can be easily add to Radium ecosystem.
 In addition to the Ra::Plugins::RadiumPluginInterface API,